Introduction to Angular material login form

 How to create a login form in Angular material?

-As of now, we already know that to create any form in angular material, we can make use of the existing class and directive tags provided by the material library; for this, we need to have the material library installed in the application along with the angular application.
-In the coming section of the tutorial, we will see how steps need to be followed to set up the project.
+As of now, we already know that to create any form in angular material, we can use the existing class and directive tags provided by the material library; for this, we need to have the material library installed in the application along with the angular application.
+In the next section of the tutorial, we will delve into the steps you need to follow to set up the project.
 First, let’s take a look at the material library to create the login form; let’s get started;

 1) input filed (user name): To take the username as the input, we can make use of the input tag from the HTML with material modification; let’s have a closer look at the syntax see below;